Glencore reins in debt as commodity price slump persists

-The London-listed company came under pressure to cut its net debt of $30 billion (20 billion pounds), one of the largest in the industry, as prices for its key products, copper and coal, sank to more than six-year lows.
+The London-listed company came under pressure to cut its net debt of $30 billion, one of the largest in the industry, as prices for its key products, copper and coal, sank to more than six-year lows.

 Despite the rout in commodity prices, Glencore had said only last month that its cashflow was "comfortable" to service the debt, return cash to shareholders and support growth.